 Your loan balance could reset, for example, if you earn an income above the federal poverty guideline or don’t recertify your earnings annually with Nelnet.
 The same thing would occur if you return to school and borrow a new federal student loan.

 In addition, borrowers who are found to be no longer permanently disabled within the three-year window could lose their discharge.

 If you receive forgiveness between 2018 and 2025, you won’t have to fear a big federal tax bill, due to the Trump administration’s Tax Cuts And Jobs Act.

-However, if you received a discharge (and the accompanying Form 1099-C from the IRS) in 2017 or earlier, you’ll still be on the hook for a potentially large tax bill.
+If your student loan disability discharge (and the accompanying Form 1099-C from the IRS) arrived in 2017 or earlier, you’ll still be on the hook for a potentially large tax bill.

-One group could be grandfathered in under the newest legislation, however: Borrowers who were approved for a TPD discharge in 2015, 2016 or 2017 but didn’t actually receive it until the end of their three-year monitoring period in 2018 or later could be free from Uncle Sam’s grasp.
+One group, however, could be made exempt from this potential tax bill, as a result of the newest legislation.
+Borrowers who were approved for a TPD discharge in 2015, 2016 or 2017, but didn’t actually receive it until the end of their three-year monitoring period in 2018 or later (when the TCJA was applicable), could be free from Uncle Sam’s grasp.

 If you’re unsure of your situation, confirm your discharge award date with Nelnet or consult a tax professional.

-Also, if you might qualify for a student loan disability discharge down the road, consider that Congress will have to revisit the provision, as it’s set to expire in 2025.
+If you might qualify for a student loan forgiveness disability discharge down the road, consider that Congress will have to revisit the provision, as it’s set to expire in 2025.

 Regardless of whether your discharge is tax-free in the eyes of the federal government, consult your state government’s tax authorities to learn about how it could affect your state income tax.